 - The dough is then divided into balls, shaped in loaves and baked.

 The final step involves cutting the loaves of bread into uniform slices and packaging them.

 Here are the main types of wheat flour that are commonly used to make whole grain, whole wheat or multigrain bread:

 All-purpose flour is refined wheat flour.
 It may also be called white flour.
 Refined flour is the result of a milling process that removes the bran and the germ from the whole grain.
 Refined flour has a finer texture and longer shelf life than whole wheat flour.
 However, it also has a lot fewer nutrients.
 To replace some of the nutrients lost during the milling process, manufacturers might put certain ingredients back in, like B vitamins and iron.
 This creates enriched all-purpose flour.
 Most refined flour in the United States is enriched.

 The ingredient list on the packaging should tell you the type of flour used and whether it’s refined, whole wheat or both.
-Since flour is the main ingredient in bread, it should be the first one listed.
+Flour is the primary ingredient in bread, and it will be the first ingredient listed.
 Some bread may be made mostly with white flour and contain just a small amount of whole wheat.
 For example, multigrain bread might contain 75% refined flour and 25% whole wheat flour.